sipin/gorazor/README.md

 gorazor is the Go port of the razor view engine originated from [asp.net in 2011](http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx).
 In summary, gorazor's:

+* Extremely Fast.
+Templates are converted into Go code and then compiled with optimization.
 * Concise syntax, no delimiter like `<?`, `<%`, or `{{`.
   * Original [Razor Syntax](http://www.asp.net/web-pages/tutorials/basics/2-introduction-to-asp-net-web-programming-using-the-razor-syntax) & [quick reference](http://haacked.com/archive/2011/01/06/razor-syntax-quick-reference.aspx/) for asp.net.
 * Able to mix go code in view template